 Jeremi joined Watsi on December 20th, 2013.
-Six years ago, Jeremi became the 555th member to automatically support a new Watsi patient every month.
-Since then, 5,485 more people have become monthly donors!
-Jeremi's most recent donation traveled 8,500 miles to support Regina, a secretary from Kenya, to fund a hysterectomy.
+Eight years ago, Jeremi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jeremi's most recent donation traveled 8,500 miles to support Anthony, a 14-year-old boy from Kenya, to fund a colostomy.